Call 1.866.825.3005 for more information

 Active management can in some circumstances help you outperform the broad indexes.
 But you should not have to pay excessively high fees for this service.
 You can choose from many different active managers at Covestor, many with annual fees as low as 0.5% of assets invested.
 There’s no reward for overpaying.

 Quite simply, fee-only managers are best.
-They make money when you make money, and your interests are much closer aligned than in the traditional commission based broker/client model.
+They make money when you make money, and your interests are much more closely aligned than in the traditional commission based broker/client model.
 That should be the case no matter if the manager applies a fundamental, growth, long-short, market timing, technical trading, or quantitative strategy on your behalf.
-That is what you can expect from all of Covestor’s model managers.
+That is what you can expect from all of Covestor’s Portfolio Managers.
 And they won’t try to cross-sell you extra products, something you can pretty much expect from the financial supermarkets.

 Look at risk metrics